Terms and conditions

 7.2 ZBAG excludes any liability for non-performance or incorrect performance, particularly if resulting from any of the following causes:

 - Non-compliance and/or conduct of third parties not involved in the performance of the service

 - Force majeure or unforeseeable or unavoidable events

 7.3 When ZBAG acts only as a commissioning agent and/or concludes a contract on behalf of and for the account of an SP, ZBAG is liable solely for the proper booking and reservation of the services commissioned.
 ZBAG excludes any liability, to the extent permitted by law, for the service provided by the SP.
 Any claims arising from the non-performance or inadequate performance of the SP’s services are to be directed exclusively to the relevant SP.

 7.4 Liability for any product defects is defined according to the Swiss Product Liability Act (Produktehaftpflichtgesetz).

-7.5 Any deficiencies in the accommodation, sports equipment or individual services arranged by ZBAG must be made known without delay.
-The same applies if the CUSTOMER suffers any damage.
+7.5 Any deficiencies in the services arranged by ZBAG must be made known without delay.
+The same applies if the CUSTOMER suffers any loss/damage.
 Limitations of liability in accordance with the aforementioned provisions remain reserved in any event.